polterguy/hyper-ide/helpers/help-files/02 - Hyper Core/10 - Security and authentication.md

 ```

 If you set the `persist` query parameter to true, a persistent cookie will be created on the client, making sure
-the client will be remembered according to the persistent authorisation cookie rules of Phosphorus Five.
+the client will be remembered according to the persistent authentication cookie rules of Phosphorus Five.
 The default
 value for persisting a user's credential cookie using persistent logins are `false`, implying that once the user closes
 his browser, or ends his session somehow, he will have to login again.
 The persistent authentication cookie
 rule of Phosphorus Five can be edited in your _"web.config"_ file, by changing the `p5.auth.credential-cookie-valid` key's